-Water, plumbing and bathroom fittings Repair category: 2 Notes: As this is a private water supply, prospective purchasers should satisfy themselves that the system complies with current legislative requirements, prior to making an offer.
-It is assumed that the flow has been continuous for at least 10 years and the water is fit for human consumption.
-The plumbing and fittings appeared in serviceable condition but was not tested.
-The sanitary fittings appeared in fair order consistent with age.
-The bath panel was cracked.
+Water, plumbing and bathroom fittings Repair category: 2 Notes: The plumbing and fittings appeared in serviceable condition but was not tested.
+The sanitary fittings are of modern style and type.
+Soft skirting was noted to the bathroom adjacent to the shower bath.
+Moisture meter readings taken on the date of inspection were found to be within acceptable limits.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.